George Ranetti: Early 1910s

-By 1913, Ranetti had returned to his work as a dramaturge, adapting Paul Gavault's L'idée de Françoise.
+During that time, Ranetti was keeping company with a group of actors that included Petre Liciu—he covered Liciu's death in April 1912, with a Furnica article that broke with the comedic genre; also then, he witnessed Liciu's final project, the silent film Independența României, writing what was probably the first-ever Romanian film reportage, covering its production.
+By 1913, he had returned to his work as a dramaturge, adapting Paul Gavault's L'idée de Françoise.
 Before and during the Second Balkan War, he and Furnica began exposing cases of malfeasance in office, involving the higher echelons of the Conservative Party—focusing on Petre P. Carp and Alexandru Bădărău's alleged nepotism.
 This period saw his involvement in theatrical and literary polemics: in 1913, he attacked in Epoca and Furnica Alexandru Davila, chairman of the National Theater, alleging that he was corrupt, womanizing, and violent toward his staff.
 Around that time, Transylvanian literary critic Ilarie Chendi began referring to Ranetti as Javranetti (from javră, "scoundrel").

 Ranetti returned with books only in 1914, when he issued another standalone volume of prose, Matache Pisălog ("Matache the Bore").
 In May, just before the start of World War I, George and Anastase Ranetti returned with Ion Gorun on a cultural tour of Transylvania, attending Romanian-only events in Arad and Șiria.
 Writing an epigram in honor of Vasile Goldiș, Ranetti was there as a delegate of both the Romanian Journalists' Syndicate and Iorga's Cultural League for the Unity of All Romanians.
 Shortly after, Ranetti and Furnica joined a coalition of Francophiles and nationalists, supporting neutral Romania's alliance with the Entente Powers.
 In December 1914, Ranetti joined the Cultural League's Steering Committee, whose secretary was Iorga.
 One of the regulars at literary hot-spots such as Casa Capșa and Kübler Coffeehouse, and a contributor to Cristu Negoescu's review România de Mâine, he was focused on a dispute with the more skeptical Emil Fagure, of Adevărul.
-As noted years later by their common acquaintance I. Peltz, this turned into a quarrel: "Ranetti the humorist could not maintain his serenity and objective judgment in his everyday life, as various exaggerations of the chauvinistic kind seeped into his writing."
+As noted years later by their common acquaintance I. Peltz, this turned into a quarrel: Ranetti the humorist could not maintain his serenity and objective judgment in his everyday life, as various exaggerations of the chauvinistic kind seeped into his writing.